alecjtaylor/blog/_posts/2024-04-06-raspberry-pi-watchdog.md

 tags: [raspberry pi, linux, dotfile, configuration]
 ---

-Having run a raspberry pi as part of my custom weather station set up for many years, I got sick of having to manually restart the pi when it fritzed out every few weeks.
+Having run a raspberry pi as part of my custom weather station set up for many years, I got sick of having to manually restart the pi when it fritzed out, which seemed to happen every few weeks of so.

 I did some googling and found out that I wasn't the only one who was annoyed by this and found that hardware solution had been developed.